dh00mk3tu/very-cool-os/README.md

 <br>
 I also realize that being curious is good but maybe not when you're dealing with Assembly.
 Because, even though we're emulating the Kernel right now using QEMU, if we were to run this on an actual 80286 Machine, we would lose our GDT.
-> GDT stands for Global Disrupter Table.
+> GDT stands for Global Descriptor Table.
 It basically holds standardized value of of memory areas on the processor.
 Much like the magic number, which described that yes you can boot from here to the BIOS, this table describes the characteristics of the memory areas for better indexing.

 ***
 <br>